 Security and privacy

-Extended version of high-quality accepted papers will be recommended to the following special issue for publication.
-Special Issue: “COEXISTING RADIO AND OPTICAL WIRELESS DEPLOYMENTS” with the IEEE Transactions on Cognitive Communications and Networking.
+For a workshop submission to be considered by the IEEE Transactions on Cognitive Communications and Networking Special Issue, please send an interest note to email@example.com.
+Extended version of high-quality accepted papers will be recommended for publication at the IEEE Transactions on Cognitive Communications and Networking special issue.
+Special Issue: “COEXISTING RADIO AND OPTICAL WIRELESS DEPLOYMENTS” with the IEEE Transactions on Cognitive Communications and Networking

 Mohamed-Slim Alouini was born in Tunis, Tunisia.
 He received the Ph.D. degree in Electrical Engineering from the California Institute of Technology (Caltech), Pasadena, CA, USA, in 1998.
 He served as a faculty member in the University of Minnesota, Minneapolis, MN, USA, then in the Texas A&M University at Qatar, Education City, Doha, Qatar before joining King Abdullah University of Science and Technology (KAUST), Thuwal, Makkah Province, Saudi Arabia as a Professor of Electrical Engineering in 2009.